Bulldogz9495/running_app/mobile_app/readme.md

 ## Dev environment
 ### Docker
 The front end is written in react-native and uses docker to reduce env noise.
+(If you are doing front end dev then use npx expo start in local to dev rather than container)
 You need to change the REACT_NATIVE_PACKAGER_HOSTNAME env variable in the docker file to your local IP address (IPV4)
 ```
 docker build -t running_app .